Enter search queries below or use the tag links to the right to browse the knowledge base by category (Show All Tags).

 There are a few causes of this error.

 If you are running Robo-FTP with an evaluation license, then there may be a dialog you need to respond to.
-Enable interaction with the desktop, and then check for a dialog with a warning about the number of days left on your evaluation license.
+Launch Robo-FTP from the Start Menu and check for a dialog with a warning about the number of days left on your evaluation license.
 Set this dialog not to ask you again, and this should resolve the issue.
 You will still need to activate a license within the 30 day evaluation period.

 If your evaluation period has recently expired, then there will be a dialog advising you of this.
 This can cause a previously installed service not to run after rebooting the computer.
-You will need to renew your license in order to run Robo-FTP as a service, unless this service always permits interaction with the desktop.
+You will need to renew your license or request an evaluation extension in order to run Robo-FTP as a service.